aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 ## How to **save OneNote as PDF** using Document Fonts Subsystem with a default font

-### Step 1: Save Using Document Fonts Subsystem with Default Font Name
+### Step 1: save using document fonts subsystem with default font name

 This step demonstrates how to **save OneNote as PDF** in a simple way by specifying a default font name.